Roboy/autonomous_driving_src/README.md

-# autonomous_driving_src
+# Automated Driving `/src/`
-/src/ folder of catkin_ws for Roboys autonomous driving project
+/src/ folder of catkin_ws for Roboys' automated driving project.
+Note that this purely is a conglomeration of code that by no means enables true autonomy.

 ## Cloning
-Clone this repository to your catkin workspace's source folder by running the following command (notice the dot in the end!)
+Clone this repository to your catkin workspace's source folder by running the following command (notice the dot in the end!).
 ```
 git clone https://github.com/Roboy/autonomous_driving_src.git .
 ```